 Continuing Contributions:

-6. switch to a green power supplier
+6. switch to a green power provider and save energy

-Whether solar or coal-fired power, the smartphone may charge just as quickly.
-The main difference between electricity from renewable and fossil energy sources, are their consequences for the planet.
-A switch to a green and independent green power provider lasts only five minutes and can easily save 1.9 tons of CO2 per year for a three- to four-person household.₃ Hardly any tip is more convenient to implement in order to improve your own ecological footprint.
+A Switch to a green and independent green power supplier*. lasts only five minutes and can easily save 1.9 tons of CO2 per year for a three- to four-person household.3 There are few tips that are easier to implement to optimize your own ecological footprint.

 Continuing Contributions: